Czechoslovak Group to take over ammunition division of American Vista Outdoor

 Czech investigative outlets describe Beliayev as maintaining links to Czech and Slovak populist leaders Andrej Babis and Robert Fico and the Kremlin.

 CSG is known for having sponsored Czech ex-president and Putin’s former ally, Milos Zeman.

-The company’ Russian contacts came to the fore last month when CSG lost a court case in Delaware, US with American company SARN over CSG’s ties to the Kremlin and Zeman.
+American company SARN attempted to use these links last month as part of its litigation against CSG.
+The Czech company lost a court case in Delaware, US, which it is now appealing.

 Czech Television reported last week that CSG is also facing industrial espionage allegations in Slovakia for allegedly copying the Slovak Army’s artillery system Zuzana.
 CSG denies the allegations.